ByteInternet/hypernode-api-php/README.md

 ### Acquiring an API token

-An API token can be requested at support@hypernode.com.
+Each Hypernode has an API token associated with it, you can use that to talk to the API directly.
+You can find the token in `/etc/hypernode/hypernode_api_token`.
+For API tokens with special permissions please contact support@hypernode.com.

 ### Using the client